nikhil-naidu-980/sentinel-repo/README.md

   - I have a working config running with Github OIDC instead of storing long lived secrets in GH actions
   - But that would need me to create a new role in IAM and create ARN

+  **Autoscaling:**
+  - No autoscaling enabled due to const constraints, but this should be good for dev
+  - In production, we'll obviously have more pods and autoscaling, but this set up is scalable

  ## Cost Optimization
   - Can use spot nodes to reduce the compute cost
   - Single NAT is used to save costs instead of using 2